Bradpk/to-do-list/pseudocode.md

 As a user I need to be able to delete items
-As a user I need to be able to view the updated list after deleting items As a user I need to be able to delete all items to reset the list
+As a user I need to be able to view the updated list after deleting items As a user I need to be able to delete all items to reset the list As a user I need to be able to view the list with ALL items, completed items and not completed items
 ------------------------------------------------
 QUESTIONS:
 What components will I need?